 DESCRIPTION OF THIS BIBLE:

 ISBN-13 of Bible Reviewed: 978-0310431589

 Bible Version: New International Version

 Price: At the time of writing this review, the cheapest place to get the NIV Cultural Backgrounds Study Bible from is Christianbook.com.
 They have it for $31.99 – suggested retail from the publisher is $49.99.
-See below for a breakout and links to the different prices from some major re-sellers and also the publisher.
 Please note that these prices do not include any potential shipping charges.